Ensemble deep learning: A review: Conclusions and future works

 Following the stacking based approach, Deep convex net (DCN) \cite{Deng2011}, traditional methods like random forest \cite{breiman2001random, zhou2017deep}, support vector machines \cite{Wang2019a, Wang2019b, Li2019} have been extended to deep learning architectures which resulted in improved performance.
 One can investigate these traditional models for creating the deep ensemble models.

 Another big challenge of ensemble deep learning lies in model selection for building the ensemble architecture, homogeneous and heterogeneous ensembles represent two different ways for choosing the model.
-However, to answer how many different algorithms, and each of them should have how many independent models in the ensemble architecture, are still problem-dependent.
+However, to answer how many different algorithms, and how many base learners in the ensemble architecture, are still problem-dependent.
 Finding a criterion for model selection in ensemble deep learning should be an important target for researchers in the next few years.
 Since most of the models focus on developing the architectures with little attention towards how to combine the base learners prediction is still unanswered.
 Hence, one can investigate the effect of different fusion strategies on the prediction of an ensemble output.

 For unsupervised ensemble learning or consensus clustering, the ensemble approaches include but are not limited to: Hyper-graph partitioning, Voting approach, Mutual information, etc. Consensus clustering is a powerful tool and it can improve performance in most cases.
 However, there are many concerns remain to be tackled, it is exquisitely sensitive, which might assert as an apparent structure without obvious demarcation or declared cluster stable without cluster resistance.
 Besides, current method cannot handle some complex but possible scenarios, such as the boundary samples are assigned to the single cluster, clusters do not intersect and the methods are not able to represent outliers.
 These are the possible research directions for future work.